 You are likely to lose money if any of these happen:

-- Buying low-quality fish (i.e fishes that are not from a good parent)
+- Buy low-quality fish (i.e fish that are not from a good parent stock)

 - An outbreak of diseases.

-From a personal point of view from someone who is into both businesses, I will say both poultry farming and catfish farming are profitable and no matter the one you decide to go into at the end of the day, you will surely make money from it.
+From a personal point of view who is into both businesses, I will say both poultry farming and catfish farming are profitable.

 If you will be doing a layer chicken farm, then you will be making money from it every day for more than a year and a half before disposing them.